-- In the new Lightroom catalog, you'll see photos and information from your Elements catalogs.
-Any albums you may have created in Elements are now represented as Collections in Lightroom.
+- Any albums you may have created in Elements are now represented as Collections in Lightroom.

 - Information added using the Events feature in Elements Organizer will not

 appear in Lightroom.
 You can create tags for the events you've identified in Elements Organizer and the tag information will be imported into Lightroom.